EarthScope/rover/docs/commands.md

 will download, ingest and index and data for IU.ANMO.00.BH1 between the given dates that are missing from the local store.

-### Compare
+### List Retrieve

-    rover compare file
+    rover list-retrieve file

-    rover compare N.S.L.C begin [end]
+    rover list-retrieve N.S.L.C begin [end]

-Compare available data with the local store, then display what data would be downloaded.
-So this command whows what `rover retrieve` would actually retrieve.
+Display what data would be downloaded if the `retrieve` equivalent command was run.

 The file argument should contain a list of SNCLs and timespans, as appropriate for calling an Availability service (eg http://service.iris.edu/irisws/availability/1/).
 Otherwise, if a SNCL and timespan are given, a (single-line) file will be automatically constructed containing that data.